tsdat/tsdat/docs/source/tutorials/data_ingest.rst

 the configuration filenames, so all we need to do is replace the input data.
 Once done, delete the "TODO" and it disappears from the list.

-Raw datafiles can be stored anywhere (but here I have moved it to the tests/data/input/ folder), so long as the `run_pipeline` command is referenced to the correct location.
+Raw data files can be stored anywhere (but here I have moved it to the tests/data/input/ folder), so long as the `run_pipeline` command is referenced to the correct location.
 Also be sure to delete any other files not to be read through the pipeline from the data folder.
 Tsdat will try to run these and will fail.